Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadow.rst

    Buffer Shadow set to Irregular.

-Irregular shadow method is used to generate sharp/hard shadows that are placed as accurately as raytraced shadows.
+Irregular shadow method is used to generate sharp/hard shadows that are placed as accurately as ray-traced shadows.
 This method offers very good performance because it can be done as a multi-threaded process.

 This method supports transparent shadows.